bobvandevijver/latex-bundle/Resources/doc/font/font.md

 ### Use the font
 -------------------------------

-To use the font in the document, include the correct package and map (which will be created later).
+To use the font in the document, include the correct packages and map (which will be created later).
+You will need to specify the font encoding as T1.

 ```
+\usepackage[T1]{fontenc}
 \usepackage{GillSansMT}
 \pdfmapfile{+GillSansMT.map}
 ```